JelyseCalkum/team-profile-generator/README.md

 This application was built to allow users to generate a team profile based on thier input in the command line using the Inquirer module from Node.js.
 Once the user has input all the desired information, it will be displayed on a newly created html page with a style sheet.
 This project also demonstrates the use of OOP and TDD using Jest.
-To check out the project files, visit my GitHub page: ///INSERT GITHUB REPO LINK HERE///
+To check out the project files, visit my GitHub page: https://github.com/JelyseCalkum/team-profile-generator

 INSTALLATION